Introvert-Extrovert Relationships: How to Make the Difference Work

 The introvert-extrovert pairing is one of the most common relationship combinations — and one of the most reliably misunderstood.
 The friction isn't about one person being more fun or more difficult.
 It's about a genuine difference in how each person's nervous system relates to social stimulation.

 Understanding that difference — really understanding it — changes how you interpret what your partner is doing and why.
+Most of the conflict in introvert-extrovert relationships isn't actually about social plans or evenings out.
+It's about what the behavior means, and the meanings each person assigns are usually wrong.

 The Actual Difference